prodo-dev/plz/README.md

 👌 Done and dusted.
 ```

-You can see that the following:
+From the above output, you'll see Plz do the following:

 - Plz captures the files in your current directory.
 A snapshot of your code is
   built and stored in your infrastructure, so that you can retrieve the code